Baltoli/project-docs/notes/log.md

 * The analysis for `acq_rel` is an include / exclude decision.
 So what needs to be done is walk the root automata for things that are `acq_rel` (if it's included), then delete (don't pass on) root automata if the analysis succeeds.

+## 22/12/2016

+* The `cat` tool generates a new file by directly writing the textual representation of a `ManifestFile` to disk.
+It seems to be valid to initialize a `Manifest` only given the file containing the textual representation.
+* The logic to do this is pretty complex, but what we're going to want to do is hijack the process at the point at which we have a buffer containing a `ManifestFile` protobuf object.
+* By doing this we then have a workflow: immutable Manifest --analysis-> ManifestFile --load--> new Manifest
+* This is then composable for many passes in sequence, and `tesla-cat` shows how to generate a `ManifestFile` given constituent parts (Automata and Usages).
+  From this we can then implement the recursive walk accept / reject style that will be used for the `acq_rel` analysis.